![]() |

 Lansing, and her first professional stage appearance -- "Hatful

 of Rain", with William Smithers and Lou Antonio.
-Her noteworthy

 films roles include Catwoman in the original "Batman" movie.